 With the cold weather, layering up is essential and adding an extended sleeve to a jersey top is a great way to keep warm.
 This pattern variation takes inspiration from dancers who have often worn extended sleeves with an opening for the thumb, here's how to achieve the look.

-Take your sleeve pattern and decide by how much you wish to extend the length.
+Now take your sleeve pattern and decide by how much you wish to extend the length.
 With The Wrap Dress pattern the sleeves are over long already however I still added 8cm to create a double layer for the 'glove' section when worn.
 The opening for your thumb needs to start 4cm from the finished edge and be 4.5cm - 5cm in length.
 To mark this fold your cut fabric sleeve back at the finished length.
 Then mark the opening position on both layers with a small notch or tailor's chalk.
 When stitching your underarm seam leave the sections between the two sets of notches / chalk marks.
 Turn back your cuff, lining up the thumb opening.
 Carefully stitch around the thumbhole: this is tricky, you may find it easier to hand stitch in place.
 Then stitch the hem in place.
 Here the cuff is finished with twin-needle stitching.

 Lightweight jersey tops with extended sleeves work for exercise classes or when you want extra under layers in really cold weather.